lowrollr/turbozero/README.md

 # turbozero

-📣 If you're looking for the PyTorch version of turbozero, it's now here: [turbozero_torch](https://github.com/lowrollr/turbozero_torch) 📣
+📣 If you're looking for the PyTorch version of turbozero, it's been moved here: [turbozero_torch](https://github.com/lowrollr/turbozero_torch) 📣

 (new readme coming soon)